 After graduation, I intend to pursue a career in public service balancing my interests in politics, foreign affairs, and Mandarin.
-However, I also plan to continue pursuing is passion for marimba.
-Due to my involvement in the University of Minnesota Chinese Flagship Program, I had the opportunity to study marimba with Seoul Philharmonic Percussionist Mi-youne Kim in Seoul, South Korea and Ju Percussion Group Principal Percussionist Pei-Ching Wu in Taipei, Taiwan.
+However, I also plan to continue pursuing my passion for marimba.
+As a University of Minnesota Chinese Flagship Program student, I had the opportunity to study marimba with Seoul Philharmonic Percussionist Mi-youne Kim in Seoul, South Korea and Ju Percussion Group Principal Percussionist Pei-Ching Wu in Taipei, Taiwan.
 I plan to use this experience, the Flagship Capstone Year, and my degrees to open a marimba studio and teach at local universities and colleges in whatever city I land.

-Cameron Carlson大家好!
-My name is Cameron Carlson and I study Mandarin Chinese at the University of Minnesota Twin Cities with Chinese Flagship.
-Aside from studying Chinese, I also study Arabic and linguistics.
+大家好!
+My name is Cameron Carlson and I studied Mandarin Chinese at the University of Minnesota Twin Cities with Chinese Flagship.
+I also studied Arabic and linguistics.
 When I’m not busy with my head in a book, I enjoy traveling (to East Asia and otherwise,) trying my hand at photography, and being outdoors.
-In the future, I plan to use my Chinese skills to become an interpreter with a non-profit organization.
+Currently, I am a Peace Corps volunteer teaching English in Sichuan Province (2017-19).
+In the future, I plan to use my Chinese skills to become an interpreter with a nonprofit organization.